Joni Mirehouse, P.A.-C.

 There are a few suggestions you can try to help combat indoor allergens in your home:

-- Make sure to wash all bedding weekly in hot water (130 degrees Fahrenheit).
+- Wash all bedding weekly in hot water (130 degrees F).

 - Block crevices, wall cracks and windows where cockroaches may enter.
 Keep food in containers with lids, use garbage cans with lids and wash dishes immediately after use.
 Clean under stoves, refrigerators and toasters where crumbs can accumulate.